Superalgos/Superalgos/README.md

 ![Welcome Tutorial](https://docs.superalgos.org/images/how-to/tutorial-welcome-00.png)

  **Note:** The tutorial uses Binance as the exchange of choice.
 If you don’t have an account with Binance, you will still be able to follow 85% of the tutorial.
 The remaining 15% involves running a live trading session, which requires an account with the exchange.
 You may learn how to work with other exchanges later on.

-## Full Instalation Guide

-If you need more detailed, step-by-step instructions on how to install Superalgos, find them at the [Documentation Site](https://docs.superalgos.org/suite-download-and-set-up.html)

 ## Docker Deployments